We are pleased to offer the following

 If you ever feel that your pet needs emergency treatment do not hesitate to call us immediately.
 However, please keep in mind that we are not a 24 hour facility and our veterinarian appointments start at 8am.

-Do you have a pet emergency after hours?
 Animal Emergency Center (570-742-7400) in Watsontown offers critical care services on nights (7 pm-7am), weekends, and holidays.
 AEC veterinarians work closely with our veterinarians to make sure that all medical records are transferred to us, and they even offer transportation for your pet in the morning if additional care is needed.

 If you ever feel that your pet needs emergency treatment do not hesitate to call us immediately.
 However, please keep in mind that we are not a 24 hour facility and our veterinarian appointments start at 8am.

-Do you have a pet emergency after hours?
 Animal Emergency Center (570-742-7400) in Watsontown offers critical care services on nights (7 pm-7am), weekends, and holidays.
 AEC veterinarians work closely with our veterinarians to make sure that all medical records are transferred to us, and they even offer transportation for your pet in the morning if additional care is needed.

 Payments